gyanprakash03/Cartify/README.md

 # Shopping Cart (Cartify)

-The Shopping Cart, also known as [Cartify], is a simple web application built to understand the concept of using redux toolkit with React.js.
+The Shopping Cart, also known as Cartify[https://cartify-eta.vercel.app/], is a simple web application built to understand the concept of using redux toolkit with React.js.
 It demonstrates the basic functionality of a shopping cart, allowing users to add and remove products, calculate quantity and total price of cart and checkout.
 The application utilizes React and Tailwind CSS to create a responsive and user-friendly interface.

 ## Features